 Top / featured image : Those are the cookies baked once by my Mom cc licensed (BY-SA) flickr photo by cogdogblog: http://flickr.com/photos/cogdog/5230276753

-The post "Our Approach to Tracking and Cookies" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/03/tracking-and-cookies/) on March 23, 2015.
+The post "Our Approach to Tracking and Cookies" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/03/tracking-and-cookies/) on March 23, 2015.